 "From the 1937 Shirley Temple vehicle... the character Heidi has always been a ball of positive energy that, through her sweetness and innocence, inadvertently improves the lives of the more complicated characters around her.
 Steffen’s crowd-pleasing turn has achieved as much.
 Simple yet affecting, this film is an unassuming delight for both adults and children."
 Edmund Lee, South China Morning Post

-Originally made in the German language, we are screening the English dubbed version.
+Originally made in the German language, ACMI screens the English dubbed version.